Breaking the cubic barrier in the Solovay-Kitaev algorithm: Context and history

-\item Statistical approximation, or equidistribution: There could be roughly the same number of elements in $A^\ell \cap B(\eps,g)$ for all $g \in G$ or all $g \in B(R,1)$. \end{enumerate} Either statistical or algorithmic approximation implies existence of approximation for any given $\eps$, and any given $R$ when $G$ is not compact.
+\item Statistical approximation, or equidistribution: There could be roughly the same number of elements in $A^\ell \cap B_G(\eps,g)$ for all $g \in G$, or all $g \in B_G(R,1)$ when $G$ is not compact. \end{enumerate} Either statistical or algorithmic approximation implies existence of approximation for any given $\eps$, and any given $R$ when $G$ is not compact.
 Nonetheless, as far as we know, all current results for existence of approximation either come with an algorithm, or also establish statistical approximation.

-Note that if $G$ has a non-trivial quotient group $Q = G/N$ for some closed, normal subgroup $N$, then $Q$ is another connected Lie group, and approximation in $G$ is at least as difficult as approximation in $Q$.
+Note that if $G$ has a nontrivial quotient group $H = G/N$ for some closed, normal subgroup $N$, then $H$ is another connected Lie group, and approximation in $G$ is at least as difficult as approximation in $H$.

 Note also that if $\Gamma \subset G$ is a finitely generated, dense subgroup, then all three approximation problems are equivalent up to constant factors for all finite, symmetric sets $A \subset \Gamma$ that exactly generate $\Gamma$.